 Please note that this is an attempt to cover an excessively large topic, so it might be wise to make yourself a cup of tea before reading on.
 You’ve been warned. 🙂

 A matter of timing: is the right time to sell your apartment in Berlin?

 Not everyone has total control over the moment during which you have to sell.
 Many need a bigger place for a growing family, others are simply moving somewhere else.
 In these cases, selling a property answers to the need of a larger reserve to buy the next one.
 However, if you do have the opportunity to wait for the most favorable conditions, you might want to give a think before committing to selling your apartment in Berlin.

 It is true that it is currently a very favorable environment on the supply side in the German capital as there is a very strong demand for properties, especially within the Ring.
 A simple word of caution is then to be aware of the market and make sure that you don’t sell during a downward trend due to a real estate bubble for example.

 Assessing your property

-Whether this property was your first investment or not, it all boils down to a bet you’ve made a few years ago; the prospect of an interesting added-value when you sell it again.
-But do you know how far you’ve got?
+Whether this property was your first investment or not, it all boils down to a bet you’ve made a few years ago; added-value when selling.
 You have put a lot of time, effort and money in your apartment for renovation works, new equipment, or possibly a new roof if you live in a house.

 This an optional step but it is recommended to have those questions answered by a professional.
 It might cost you a bit but it will help you during negotiation to firmly stand your ground.